AONIEX/Portfolio/projects.markdown

 ![Team Photo](Assets/TheTeam.jpg)

-#### This oppurnity allowed me to develope my communication, teambuilding, programming, showcasing, and pitching skills.
+#### This oppurnity allowed me to develop my communication, teambuilding, programming, showcasing, and pitching skills.
  - The ability to collabarate and talk to industry experts helped increase my programming and problem solving skills.
  - The oppurtunity to showcase at the DCA and Water edge helped me  massively improve my communication, showcasing and pitching skills.
  - Working closely with the team of 8 has helped me with team building as well as learning how to collabarate with different departments effectively.